Elie Bursztein: Education and early career

-Bursztein has discovered, reported, and helped fix hundreds of vulnerabilities, including securing Twitter’s frame-busting code, exploiting Microsoft's location service to track the position of mobile devices, and exploiting the lack of proper encryption in the Apple App Store to steal user passwords and install unwanted applications.
+Bursztein has discovered, reported, and helped fix hundreds of vulnerabilities, including securing Twitter's frame-busting code, exploiting Microsoft's location service to track the position of mobile devices, and exploiting the lack of proper encryption in the Apple App Store to steal user passwords and install unwanted applications.

 Career at Google

 Bursztein joined Google in 2012 as a research scientist.

-He founded the Anti-Abuse Research Team in 2014 and became the lead of the Security and Anti-Abuse Research Team in 2017.
+He founded the Anti-Abuse Research Team in 2014 and became the lead of the Security and Anti-Abuse Research teams in 2017.
+In 2023, he became Google and DeepMind AI cybersecurity technical and research lead.

-Bursztein's notable contributions at Google include:
+Bursztein's contributions at Google include: